 Vaporizer

-In an evaporator, incoming LPG absorbs heat and evaporates, preparing it for use in the burner.
+In the evaporator, incoming LPG absorbs heat and evaporates, preparing it for use in the burner.
 Evaporators maintain a steady and continuous gas flow, ensuring that liquefied petroleum gas (LPG) is delivered to the burner in a stable and optimal form, while also preventing equipment from freezing.
 The use of these devices stabilizes the combustion process and ensures the efficient operation of industrial burners.
 LPG evaporators are typically divided into three main categories:

 Electric vaporizers: In this type of evaporator, an electric current flows through a heating element inside the tank, causing it to heat up.
 The generated heat then promotes the evaporation of liquefied petroleum gas (LPG).